showemeowkx/Graph-visualizer/README.md

        python main.py
    ```

-2. Use the GUI to generate and analyze graphs.
+2. Use the GUI to generate, analyze and traverse graphs.
 Export the metrics if needed.
 3. A graph generates within next rules:

-   - The seed should contain 4 numbers (`n1, n2, n3, n4`)
+   - The seed contains 4 numbers (`n1, n2, n3, n4`)

-   - The formula may contain some of this variables and should return an int/float (e.g. `1.0-n3\*0.01-n4\*0.005-0.15`)
+   - The formula may contain some of this variables and should return an int or a float (e.g. `1.0-n3\*0.01-n4\*0.005-0.15`)
    - Amount of the vertices depends on `n3` and is equal to `n3+10`

 4. New analysis text files are exported to a `./logs` directory